neta-elad/implicit-rankings-timers/README.md

 ## TODOs
+- [ ] If there's a non-temporal formula don't have timers for its subformulas.
 - [ ] DomLex generalize to allow formulas that aren't necessarily relations, like last paper
   - review this in connection to what raz noted about soundness.
 - [x] hints in DomLex